Migrate from Pegasus 1.2 to Pegasus 1.5

 This guide shows how to migrate your application to Pegasus 1.5.
 It focuses on SDK migrations, but it also includes cURL examples for steps where the request shape changes.

 To use Pegasus 1.5, update your SDK to the latest version, or update your REST API calls as shown in the cURL examples.
-If you use structured responses, you may also need to update your response format types.
-See the Update the ResponseFormat type section for details.
+If you use structured responses, you may also need to update your code.
+See the Update your structured responses section for details.

 Migration steps